CessatL/ng-wordpress-theme/README.md

 **Possible solution:**

-Create WP plugin to check if a web crawler is trying to retrieve the URL, then it returns a static HTML contains only the meta tags of that post otherwise load the angular app
+Create WP function to check if a web crawler is trying to retrieve the URL, then it returns a static HTML contains only the meta tags of that post otherwise load the angular app

 A web crawler response should look something like this:
 ```html